ilkkamtk/hybridisovellukset/Week6/getting_started.md

 16. Add conditional rendering to the `app/layout.tsx` to show/hide `upload` and `profile` links based on the user's authentication status.

 17. Test the application in the browser.
-Use the users that you have in your database from previous classes to test the login.
+Use the users that you have in the database from previous classes to test the login.

 ---